markdownlint/markdownlint/docs/RULES.md

 Parameters: style ("consistent", "---", "***", or other string specifying the horizontal rule; default "consistent")

-This rule is triggered when inconsistent styles of horizontal rules used in the document:
+This rule is triggered when inconsistent styles of horizontal rules are used in the document:

     ---